PerfectFit-project/CravingCuesInVR/README.md

 1. Perform final tests.

 ### Use
-Open as Unity project, open the "PanoramicEnvsNetworkingVR" Scene, build the project for PC Standalone with Windows as the target platform, and run.
+Open as Unity project, open the "LocalExperimentScene" Scene, build the project for PC Standalone with Windows as the target platform, and run.
 Currently each environment is presented for 180 seconds, and transitional environments for 35 seconds.
-This can be changed through the PlayerLC object via the Unity editor.
+This can be changed through the PlayerLC object in the project hierarchy, via the Unity editor.
 Camera movement is controlled via an HMD, and UI navigation using a gamepad controller (XBOX One controller confirmed).
 UI interaction also works with a mouse.